the-ray-kar/the-ray-kar/README.md

 # Hi there, I'm Akshay 👋

 Welcome to my GitHub profile!
-I'm a passionate artificial intelligence, computer vision and robotics enginee.
+I'm a passionate artificial intelligence, computer vision and robotics engineer.
 I love building robots, algorithms and working on challenging tasks and always on too something be it AI , Robots or even electronics.
 Currently I work on Autonomous Vehicles (Cars) in Merc R&D to make them a reality and safer future.